davidgilbertson/react-recollect/README.md

 don't need it anymore.
 If the `shouldComponentUpdate` method is executing, it's because Recollect has _told_ React to update the component, which means a value that it needs to render has changed.

+## Can I wrap a `PureComponent` or `React.memo` in `collect`?

+There's no need.
+The `collect` function wraps your component in a `PureComponent` and there's no benefit to having two of them.

+But it's generally a good idea to wrap other components in `PureComponent` or `React.memo` - especially components that are rendered in an array, like `<Todo>`.
+If you have a hundred todos, and add one to the list, you can skip a render for all the existing `<Todo>` components if they're marked as pure.

 ## Can I use this with `Context`?